๐ŸฆขConstitutional Law I

 Appointment Power

-• Article II, Section 2 grants authority to appoint federal judges, ambassadors, and principal officers—with Senate advice and consent
+• Article II, Section 2 grants authority to appoint federal judges, ambassadors, and principal officers with Senate advice and consent

 Commander-in-Chief Power

-• Article II, Section 2 designates the President as commander of armed forces and state militias when called into federal service
+• Article II, Section 2 designates the President as commander of the armed forces and state militias when called into federal service

 Pardon Power